-The toughest thing I’ve ever had to do in my life was tell my two children (who were 14 and 16 at the time) that their mother had passed away.
-Words cannot describe the atmosphere in our home that night as we tried to understand why this had to happen to such a vibrant healthy person in the prime of her life.
-I can only describe it as having “squirrel in the road syndrome” where I couldn’t decide which way to go; right, left, up, down, etc., who to console; me, Nikki, or Justin.
-Just a sad, chaotic atmosphere.
+The toughest thing I have ever had to do in my life was telling my two children (who were 14 and 16 at the time) that their mother had passed away.
+Words cannot describe the atmosphere in our home that night as we tried to understand why this had to happen to such a vibrant healthy person, in the prime of her life.
+I can only describe it as the “squirrel in the road syndrome” where I couldn’t decide which way to go; right, left, up, down, etc., who to console; me, Nikki, or Justin.
+Just a sad chaotic atmosphere.

-It’s taken me over eight years to build up the courage to write Elene’s story.
-As each month and year has passed since our family lost Elene, I am finally able to manage the pain and emotions that now allow me to put pen to paper.
-As in all deaths involving medical errors, there are victims.
-And their stories need to be told.
+Elene’s story has taken me over eight years to build up the courage to write.
+As each year and month have passed since our family lost Elene, I am finally able to manage the pain and emotions that now allow me to put pen to paper.
+As in all deaths involving medical errors, there are victims, and their stories need to be told.